Larner Road Estate

 The Larner Road Estate was a housing estate located in Erith, Bexley, south east London.
 Demolition of the estate began in 2013, as preparation for a new development known as Erith Park.

 Location

-The Larner Road Estate was located adjacent to Northend Road and South Road, to the south of Slade Green and south east of Slade Green railway station and to the west of the border of Northumberland Heath.
+The Larner Road Estate was located adjacent to Northend Road and South Road, to the north of Slade Green and north west of Slade Green railway station and to the east of the border of Northumberland Heath.

 Construction

 Building of the estate was approved in 1964, the first phase introducing the construction of two 15 storey tower blocks named Sara House and Cambria House, located on Larner Road.
 In 1967, the Larner Road Estate was expanded and construction began on a further five 16 storey towers named Hamlet House, Medina House, Norvic House, Pretoria House and Verona House.
 A four storey maisonette block was also constructed on Larner Road.
 Construction on the estate was completed by 1968.

 A typical example of system built social housing in the United Kingdom from the 1950s to the 1970s, the Larner Road Estate was built using a system of precast concrete panels that were usually manufactured on site.
 It was a method similar to the one that was used in the construction of the Thamesmead estate enabling residential buildings to be erected quickly.